Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 ### What is MLS?
 Example of MLS in basic computer security book.
 **MLS:** Multi-Level Security

-### Why has SELinux problems with Text Relocation?
+### Why does SELinux have problems with Text Relocation?
 A text relocation is a memory address in the "LOAD READ-EXECUTE" text segment of a shared library where text segment means the segment that contains the